quii/go-specs-greet/README.md

     └── greet.go
 ```

-- Adapters have cohesive units of functionality grouped together
+- `adapters` have cohesive units of functionality grouped together
-- cmd holds our applications and acceptance tests in a very consistent structure
+- `cmd` holds our applications and corresponding acceptance tests
 - Our domain code lives at the root, totally decoupled from any accidental complexity

 ### Consolidating `Dockerfile`

-TODO: might be worth explaining, or at least linking to docker before introducing it

 You've probably noticed the two `Dockerfiles` are almost identical beyond the path to the binary we wish to build.